Lemon-teaa/new/README.md

 # this py file is the homework of adv python course
-# the puporse is use pandas to read a html and return the table we are interested
+# the puporse is to use pandas to read a html and return the table we are interested